Jump Clients: Manage Settings and Install Jump Clients for Unattended Access

 You can also set a Password for these Jump Clients.
 If a password is set, this password must be provided to modify or use any one of these Jump Clients.

-Once you click Create, you can download and install the Jump Client immediately if you plan to distribute it using a systems management tool or if you are at the computer that you need to later access.
+Once you click Create, you can download the Jump Client installer immediately if you plan to distribute it using a systems management tool or if you are at the computer that you need to later access.
 You can also email the installer to one or more remote users.
-Multiple recipients can install the Jump Client from the same link.
-The Platform option will default to the appropriate installer for your operating system.
+Multiple recipients can install the client from the same link.
+The Platform option defaults to the appropriate installer for your operating system.
 You can select a different platform if you plan to deploy the Jump Client on a different operating system.

 For system administrators who need to push out the Jump Client installer to a large number of systems, the Windows executable, Windows MSI, Linux, or Mac executable can be used with your systems management tool of choice.
 You can include a valid custom install directory path where you want the Jump Client to install.
 You can also override certain installation parameters specific to your needs.
 When you mark specific installation options for override during installation, you can use the following optional parameters to modify the Jump Client installer for individual installations.
 Note that if a parameter is passed on the command line but not marked for override in the /login administrative interface, the installation will fail.
 If the installation fails, view the operating system event log for installation errors.

 |Command Line Parameter||Value||Description|